2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data/object-types.md

 They will automatically pick the right language and do a lot of magic 🧙‍♂️ in the background.

-[Entities](xref:NetCode.DynamicData.Entity) are strongly typed objects for complex work, but getting values is much more difficult.
+[Entities](xref:NetCode.DynamicData.Entity) are strong-typed objects for complex work, but getting values is much more difficult.
 You usually don't need this, but it's important that you know this exists.

 [TypedItem](xref:ToSic.Sxc.Data.ITypedItem) is a new type of object which is still in development.
-It's a strongly typed object which is very similar to the DynamicEntity, but has a few advantages.
+It's a strong-typed object which is very similar to the DynamicEntity, but has a few advantages.
 It's still in development.

 This piece of code shows why you usually _don't want to use the IEntity_ and will prefer the _IDynamicEntity_ instead.